 Enter the WellthCare ecosystem: a new way to think about STD

 What if STD could be transformed from a wealth-destroying liability into a wealth-preserving, prevention-driven asset?
-That’s the untapped power of the Health-to-Wealth Operating System behind WellthCare.
-Here’s how it changes the game.
+That's the power of the Health-to-Wealth Operating System behind WellthCare.
+Here's how it changes the game.

 1. Prevention becomes the STD premium